spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/share-auth.md

    :::info

-   Alternatively, you can create the cluster without the application layer first.
+   You can create the cluster without the application layer first.
 After the cluster is up, issue the command to copy the secret to a new namespace where you expect to deploy the application, and then add the add-on layer to the profile of the active cluster.
 If you do this, you won't encounter the error regarding volume mounts failing to be created.

+  Alternatively, you can use a Kubernetes [service account role](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#service-account-permissions) and an initialization script that accesses the secret from the `spectro-system` namespace.
+This is an advanced workflow but allows for single-shot deployments.
+Check out the [Accessing the Kubernetes API from a Pod](https://kubernetes.io/docs/tasks/run-application/access-api-from-pod/) guide for an example on how to use a service account role's credentials inside a container.

    :::